-Wisconsin Assembly – District 8
+Representative to the Assembly – District 8

 JoAnna Bautch is running to be our 8th District State Representative to put people first.
 She believes that by working together, we can make our community healthier, ensure a quality education for all of our children, keep our neighborhoods safe, and create more economic opportunity for everyone.
 She is ready to work on the community on day one!